salimane/bottle-mvc/README.markdown

-A simple application structured following the MVC pattern using Bottle micro python framework.
+A simple boilerplate application structured following the MVC pattern using Bottle micro python framework.
 It basically here to be my base skeleton for new python web applications

 Demo : http://young-rain-5500.herokuapp.com